-SB 170 (Committee on Budget Statutes of 2021-22) requires that any groundwater recharge achieved through these strategies and projects must be subtracted from any calculation by the Groundwater Sustainability Agency from the groundwater available for extraction by water users for the duration of the benefits paid for by the program.
+The Public Resources Trailer Bill (AB 211, Ch.
+574, Stat. of 2022) requires that any groundwater recharge achieved through these strategies and projects must be subtracted from any calculation by the Groundwater Sustainability Agency from the groundwater available for extraction by water users for the duration of the benefits paid for by the program.
 Payments for benefits must be linked to the achievement and delivery of the defined conservation outcomes for the project and the duration of those outcomes.

-Partner Capacity Needs
+Partner and Collaborator Capacity Needs

-The program requires broad partnerships with entities to participate in regional planning, project development, and project implementation, and support broader block grant implementation to achieve the program's goals.
-Block grant recipients must develop mechanisms to support the critical capacity needs of their partners to ensure their participation can be sustained and meaningful and to meet program goals.
+The program requires broad partnerships and collaborations with entities to participate in regional planning, project development, and project implementation, and support broader block grant implementation to achieve the program's goals.
+Block grant recipients must develop mechanisms to support the critical capacity needs of their partners and collaborators to ensure their participation can be sustained and meaningful and to meet program goals.

-The Department will work with the block grant recipient and fiscal control entities to determine whether actual expenditures are reimbursable, but examples of partner capacity needs that should be considered include:
+The Department will work with the block grant recipient and fiscal control entities to determine whether actual expenditures are reimbursable, but examples of partner and collaborator capacity needs that should be considered include: